VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

-Typically, when you implement the CQRS pattern, aggregates raise events to publish information to other interested parties, such as other aggregates, coordinating workflows, read-models, or other bounded contexts.
+Typically, when you implement the CQRS pattern, aggregates raise events to publish information to other interested parties, such as other aggregates, process managers, read-models, or other bounded contexts.
 When you use event sourcing, you persist these same events to an event store.
 This enables you to use those events to load the state of an aggregate by replaying the sequence of events associated with that